exogen/turbo-colormap/README.md

 Parameters:

-* `buffer`: A buffer containing RGBA intensities, like those backing ImageData instances.
+* `buffer`: A buffer containing RGBA intensities, such as one backing an ImageData instance.
 * `targetBuffer`: A same-sized buffer to write converted RGBA intensities to.
 If not provided, one will automatically be created.
 You can pass the same buffer provided as input to convert in-place.